voytas75/PoshTrade/README.md

 ![PoshTrade: PowerShell Trading Algorithms](https://github.com/voytas75/PoshTrade/blob/main/images/trading.png?raw=true "PoshTrade: PowerShell Trading Algorithms")

-PoshTrade is a collection of PowerShell scripts that implement various trading algorithms for stock and other financial markets.
-The algorithms are designed to analyze market data and make buy or sell decisions based on certain criteria.
+PoshTrade is a comprehensive collection of PowerShell scripts implementing various trading algorithms for stock and other financial markets.
+The scripts analyze market data and make buy or sell decisions based on specific criteria.
+The repository also includes educational resources on trading strategies, technical and fundamental analysis, risk management, and more.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A6KYBUS)